Lokankara/Quiz/src/main/resources/quiz-set_3.md

 ---

-## 29. Which option provides the highest level of isolation for EC2?
+## 29. Which answers provides the highest level of isolation for EC2?

 - Dedicated Instances
 - Dedicated Hosts